chmitch/mdwguide/src/lab_1/newrev/readme - A Edit.md

 1. Rewrite Dimension T-SQL
     1. UPDATE Statement can not leverage joins or subqueries.
 Refactor code to resolve these issues.
     2. Exec as and Return can be removed for this lab
-    3. Fix Common table Expression (WITH) [Link](https://docs.microsoft.com/en-us/sql/t-sql/queries/with-common-table-expression-transact-sql?view=sql-server-ver15#features-and-limitations-of-common-table-expressions-in--and-)
+    3. Fix Common table Expression (WITH) [Link to document](https://docs.microsoft.com/en-us/sql/t-sql/queries/with-common-table-expression-transact-sql?view=sql-server-ver15#features-and-limitations-of-common-table-expressions-in--and-)
 2. Rewrite Fact T-SQL -- Same applies for UPDATE Statement but DELETE statement will require modification due to join
     1. Movement T-SQL is a special fact table that leverages a MERGE Statement.
 Merge is not supported today in Azure Synapse.
 You will need to split it out into an Update and Insert statement
 3. Rewrite Load control tables